Stretch Your Legs with These 5 Iconic Blue Mountain Walks

 There really is no sight more iconic to the Blue Mountains than the Three Sisters.
 These natural rock formations have become one of the most photographed spots in this region - and it’s easy to see why.

-Often overlooked by tourists, the Katoomba Falls Round Walk offers constantly changing views of the landmark, as the walk progresses.
-An easy track which is suitable for little legs, this trail is the perfect outdoor family adventure.
-Plus, this walk brings you right up close to one of the Blue Mountain’s most impressive waterfalls, Katoomba Falls, which makes a 150-metre descent to the valley floor.
+Often overlooked by tourists, the Katoomba Falls Round Walk offers constantly changing views of the landmark, as the famous Blue Mountain walk progresses.
+An easy walking track that is suitable for little legs, this trail is the perfect outdoor family adventure.
+Plus, this walk brings you right up close to one of Blue Mountain’s most impressive waterfalls, Katoomba Falls, which makes a 150-metre descent to the valley floor.

 The Katoomba Falls Round Walk starts right at Scenic World which offers cable cars, a Skyway and scenic walkway and even the world’s steepest passenger railway, making it the perfect addition to the Blue Mountains adventure.

-If you’re looking to stay for the weekend, the Fairmont Resort Blue Mountains is tucked away in Jamison Valley with sublime mountain views.
+If you’re looking to stay for the weekend and indulge in multiday hikes, the Fairmont Resort & Spa Blue Mountains is tucked away in Jamison Valley with sublime mountain views.
 Hang out by the pool, play a round of golf or simply chill out in your room.
 This really is the perfect adventure-weekend escape.

 Lead Image credit: David Ireland/Tourism Australia